 Step three began on February 26, 2007.
 This step involved the design of the tools needed to survey WSE faculty and students.
 The surveys were created to determine intent, competency and priority.
 An example of a question to determine intent would be Faculty question #10: briefly describe your definition of diversity.
-An example of a question to competency would be Student question #5: How as diversity been presented in the classes you have taken within the WSE?
+An example of a question to determine competency would be Student question #5: How has diversity been presented in the classes you have taken within the WSE?
 An example of a question to determine priority would be Faculty question #13: Do you have any suggestions as to how the Diversity Committee can help the WSE faculty better implement diversity education within the curriculum?

-Surveys were distributed in step five and which began on March 7, 2007.
-Student surveys were hand delivered to instructors who agree participate.
+Surveys were distributed in step five, which began March 7, 2007.
+Student surveys were hand delivered to instructors who agreed to participate.
 These professors included Ms. Kathleen Benzaquin, Ms. Beth Allred, Dr. James Applefield, Dr. Edward Caropreso, Dr. Sue-Jen Chen, Ms. Renee Corcoran and Dr. Kathy Fox.

-The faculty surveys were in two parts.
-The first part included a cover letter from Ms. Kathleen Benzaquin as co-chair of the Diversity committee.
+The faculty surveys included a cover letter from Ms. Kathleen Benzaquin as co-chair of the Diversity committee.
 This letter introduced the purpose of the survey, the timeline for completion and the location for return.
 The cover letter along with the faculty survey and a separate pre-addressed return envelope were collated and hand delivered to each faculty department mail box.